Palakkad: Demographics

-As per Census 2011, population of Palakkad in 2011 is 130,955; of which male and female are 63,833 and 67,122 respectively.
+As per 2011 census, population of Palakkad is 130,955; of which male and female are 63,833 and 67,122 respectively.

 Total literates in Palakkad city are 112,479, of which 56,065 are males while 56,414 are females.
 The average literacy rate of Palakkad city is 94.20 percent of which male and female literacy was 96.83 and 91.73 percent.
 The literacy rate of the Palakkad Metropolitan Area is 92.14%, much higher than the national average of 59.5%.

 Hindus form 68% of the population with 89098 members.
 Muslims constitute 27.9% of the population with 36620 members.
 Christians constitute 3.8% of the population with 5006 members.

 Governance

 Legislature

-Palakkad city is represented in the Kerala State Assembly by two elected members, one from Palakkad Assembly constituency and another from Malampuzha Assembly constituency, however Palakkad Municipality forms part of Palakkad Assembly Constituency.
-As of 2021,Shafi Parambil is the representative of Palakkad Assembly Constituency and A. Prabhakaran is the representative of Malampuzha Assembly Constituency.
+Palakkad city is represented in the Kerala State Assembly by two elected members, one from Palakkad Assembly constituency and another from Malampuzha Assembly constituency.
+Palakkad Municipality forms part of Palakkad Assembly Constituency.
+As of 2024, Rahul Mamkootathil is the representative of Palakkad Assembly Constituency and A. Prabhakaran is the representative of Malampuzha Assembly Constituency.

-The city is also a part of the Palakkad Lok Sabha constituency and elects a member to the Lok Sabha, the lower house of the Parliament of India, once every five years.
+The city is also a part of the Palakkad Lok Sabha constituency and elects a member to the Lok Sabha, the lower house of the Parliament of India, every five years.
 The current MP is V. K. Sreekandan of the Indian National Congress.

 Executive

-Collectorate of Palakkad district is located in the city and Mrunmai Joshi IAS is the District Collector currently.
-Many other offices including District Court Complex and District Panchayat Office is also situated within the city.
-Palakkad taluk office is also located in civil station which administers an area of 713 km2 with a population of 6,21,622 making it most populous taluk of the district.
+Collectorate of Palakkad district is located in the city.
+Many other offices including District Court Complex and District Panchayat Office are also in the city.
+Palakkad taluk office is also in civil station, and administers an area of 713 km2 with a population of 6,21,622, making it the district's most populous taluk.